Spring Garden Revival

 Easton's landscape features glacial till and rocky soils, supporting both native and invasive brush.
 Common invasive species include:

-- Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
-For hazardous vegetation (poison ivy, wild parsnip) and tick prevention, consult the Board of Health.
-Native restoration is encouraged—plant oaks, serviceberry, viburnum, and blueberry.
-For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
+• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
+Coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources for best practices.
+Be aware of hazardous vegetation like poison ivy, ticks (Lyme disease), and wild parsnip.
+For public health concerns:

 Easton Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Easton is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical on glacial till/clay slopes—use silt fences or erosion blankets.
-Wildlife protection includes mandatory nesting bird surveys (April–August), inspections for dens or bat roosts, and seasonal restrictions for breeding species.
+Permits (NOI/RDA) are required for work within 25-100 feet of protected areas.
+Erosion control is critical, especially on glacial till or clay slopes—use silt fences or erosion control blankets.
+Wildlife protection mandates nesting bird surveys from April–August and inspections for active dens or bat roosts.
+Seasonal restrictions apply for migratory and resident species.
 Selective removal should preserve habitat features and create brush piles for wildlife shelter.
-For permitting and guidance, contact:
+For permitting and guidance:

 Easton Conservation Commission